ecashin/LoopMyWav/README.md

 its information, performing different actions depening on usage as shown below.

+## Best Effort

+This is "best effort" software that doesn't mind using `assert` instead of more elaborate error handling.
+I want to enter a contest soon with a bunch of looped samples, so I'm going fast.

 ## Usage

 Print CSV for the samples in the WAV file: